offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 ---

-Below you will find explanations on what you need to do next:
+Below you will find what you need to do next:

 ## Set the configuration values